| An Essay on

 if the data collection was enumerated in such a way that we can describe the

+same domain in the classifications used.
 These requirements for precise contours to be given to each

 aggregate, to ensure that bridges are put in place each time we are compelled to